Change His Ways

-"Change His Ways" is a song by English vocalist Robert Palmer, which was released in 1989 as the fifth single from his ninth studio album Heavy Nova.
+"Change His Ways" is a song by English vocalist Robert Palmer, which was released in 1989 as the fourth single from his ninth studio album Heavy Nova.
 The song was written and produced by Palmer.
 "Change His Ways" reached No. 28 in the UK.

 A music video, featuring the use of animation and cartoon characters designed by the Italian artist and cartoonist Massimo Mattioli, was filmed to promote the single.
 The video parodies the highly successful Terence Donovan-directed videos for "Addicted to Love", "I Didn't Mean to Turn You On" and "Simply Irresistible" by replacing the backing models with caricature animated birds.
 The song itself features yodelling and Zydeco accordion.

 Release

 "Change His Ways" was released by EMI on 7" vinyl in the UK, Europe and Australasia.
 12" vinyl and CD formats were issued in the UK and Europe, while a limited edition 7" picture disc was released in the UK.
 All 7" editions featured the B-side "More Than Ever", which also appeared on Heavy Nova.